sissy-university-unofficial/SissyUniversityCourseMap/README.md

 1. Grab the newest bundle.js from the main game.
 2. Extract the two functions called `classesData` and `majorsData`.
 3. Put those functions into the object in extractedData.
-4. Ensure that there is nothing preceding the function names.
+4. Ensure that there is nothing preceding the function names. (no `function` or `get`, etc.)
-5. Done, upload it.
+5. You're done.

 ---